matiarti/instacione/docs/development/TESTING.md

 ## 🚀 Testing Stack

-We use [Vitest](https://vitest.dev/) as our primary testing framework, which provides:
+We use [Vitest](https://vitest.dev/) as our blue testing framework, which provides:

 - **Fast execution** with Vite's native speed
 - **Jest-compatible API** for easy migration